zinzloun/THM_WriteUP/PT_Path_notes/README.md

 	ftp> exit
 	221 Goodbye.

 Move the file into an adeguate Win box with Immunity Dbg installed (I used Win7x86 vm).
+Before to get the files remember set the binary mode.